 A "F5000 Surtees TS8B crash damaged l/h suspension and adaptor, otherwise complete" was advertised by "Jim" from a London number in May 1984.

-John Surtees is known to have had a several F5000 cars as recently as 1990.
+John Surtees is known to have had several F5000 cars as recently as 1990.

 Chris Alford (Sussex, UK) advertised a TS8 3 Dec 1992.
 In June 2003, Chris told John Bladon that this had been Rick's Hall's '014', on its way to Mike Whatley.

-Thanks to John Bladon, Marcus Pye, David McLaughlin, Wolfgang Klopfer, Al Moore, Chris Townsend, Peter Stowe, Phil Palm, Ron Pohl, Alan Cox, John Monson, Mike Whatley, Alan Shaw and Mike Cherry for their contributions to these histories.
+Thanks to John Bladon, Marcus Pye, David McLaughlin, Wolfgang Klopfer, Al Moore, Chris Townsend, Peter Stowe, Nick Burke, Phil Palm, Ron Pohl, Alan Cox, John Monson, Mike Whatley, Alan Shaw, Mike Cherry and Jake Hale for their contributions to these histories, and particular thanks to Bob Egginton, who was Head of Production at Surtees when these cars were built, for identifying Clive Baker's car as chassis 003.
 The story of Alan Richards' TS8 came from an Autosport profile written by none other than Mr Pye (31 Aug 1978 p32).

 Sources include Race Report 5 (Eddie Guba 1972), the F1 Register's F5000 books, Autoweek's classified columns and Autosport's 1971 season review (6 Jan 1972 pp7-13) for details on TS8/07.